Series

 Scale breaks products that don't know what they are

 Growth magnifies whatever already exists.
-Intuition doesn't scale, new people fill gaps with their own assumptions.
-Brand isn't control.
-It's shared context that lets teams operate independently without losing coherence.
+Intuition doesn't scale.
+Brand is shared context that lets teams operate independently without losing coherence.